SatoshiumAI/satoshium-dev/README.md

 Satoshium Dev is the **developer coordination layer** of the Satoshium ecosystem.

-This domain provides architecture guides, agent frameworks, SDK concepts, integration pathways, simulation interfaces, registry references, and governance-aware development surfaces supporting builders working within the Satoshium platform.
+This domain provides architecture guides, agent frameworks, SDK concepts, integration pathways, simulation interfaces, registry references, signal-aware coordination tooling, and governance-compatible development surfaces supporting builders working within the Satoshium platform.

 This repository is part of the **Satoshium platform**, an experimental system exploring how decentralized intelligence, AI agents, and cryptographic infrastructure evolve together over long time horizons.